Love to DIY? Easy on the eyes and the budget, these clever, DIY nursery lamp ideas are guaranteed to brighten your day!

 Hemp Pendant Lamp

-It might be messy, but with a little patience and a lot of glue, you can create your own set of beautiful, hemp-wrapped, globe lamps for as little as $50!
+It might be messy, but with a little patience and a lot of glue, you can create your own set of beautiful, hemp-wrapped, globe lamps, like the ones shown here from Crafty Nest, for as little as $50!
 Begin by wrapping layers of hemp string around a beach ball, saturating each strand with clear-drying craft glue as you wrap.
 (Remember to leave the bottom portion of the beach ball exposed and to create a small open area near the top where the light fixture will go.)
 After the glue dries, deflate and remove the beach ball.
-Finally, install a... pendant light kit.
+Finally, install a pendant light kit.